-Concordia University Online Master of Education graduate Oliver Okumba Arigi, arrived on the CU Portland campus for the first time with his wife and daughter.
-They had traveled from Milton, N.H. for a weekend of commencement activities.
+Concordia University – Portland Online Master of Education graduate Oliver Okumba Arigi, arrived on the Portland, Oregon, campus for the first time with his wife and daughter.
+They had traveled from Milton, New Hampshire, for a weekend of commencement activities.

 Los Angeles-area resident Evelyn Javelosa, who earned an online M.Ed. in Education Leadership, told everyone that she “was blessed” to have an understanding family while she worked online to get her degree.
 “My husband and my children were very willing to be supportive and helpful while mom was on the computer,” she said with a laugh.